YichaoOU/easy_prime/README.md

 Please use this URL: http://easy-prime.cc/

 New to the AWS version, we added linker sequence from `pegLIT` prediction.
+It may take several minutes to get the linker sequence.
 See the example below.

 ![linker](easy_prime_AWS_updates.PNG)